Dozed12/BlackIce-Sightseeing/README.md

 #### Folders:

-- gfx/interace/prov_pictures: prepared photos
+- gfx/interace/prov_pictures: photos ready to be used
-- archive: list of all photos
+- archive: all photos
-- raw: list of photos to be added
+- raw: current batch of photos to be added
-- new: list of photos to be added to archive and raw
+- new: next batch of photos